How to Increase Pages Per Visit and Dwell Time | How to Decrease Bounce Rate | Conversion Rate Optimization

 It was also found that customers will read an average of 10 testimonials on a website prior to placing an order for a product or service.
 Even then, the reviews most read and valued are those written within the last 2 weeks.

-With this rich data, it’s vital to understand your brand journey of how to decrease bounce rate trends and increase conversion rate optimization will involve implementing reviews from current clients to add brand value while – effectively – convincing your buyers to complete their travel through the order funnel.
+With this rich data, it’s vital to understand how to decrease bounce rate trends and increase conversion rate will involve implementing reviews from current clients to convince your buyers to complete their travel through the order funnel.

 As 91% of online consumers aged 18-34 trust online reviews as much as personal recommendations, it’s important to have them in an accessible place.
-For example: a key feature for how to decrease bounce rate trends is to have some on your home page followed by a CTA button to take users straight to a landing page dedicated to positive and recent reviews.
+For example, a key feature for how to decrease bounce rate trends is to have some reviews or testimonials on your home page followed by a CTA button to take users straight to a landing page dedicated to positive and recent reviews.